ericsun153/cse15l-lab-reports/lab-report-4-week-8.md

 ## More on Snippets
 * For Snippet 1, it seems my program work has already passed the test, so there is unnecessary to have a code change.
 As a result, I think the my codes can be cleaned and make it into a more efficient program.

-* For Snippet 2, my program work didn't pass the test.
+* For Snippet 2, it seems my program work has already passed the test, so there is unnecessary to have a code change.
+But for my peer's program work

 * For Snippet 3, my program work didn't pass the test.